-Lip fillers are one of the more popular minimally invasive cosmetic procedures right now.
-It is quick, easy, and results can be seen right away.
-Modern lip fillers are generally safe with little to no downtime or side effects.
-In general the only side effects you are more likely to experience would be those that are related to the trauma of injecting lip fillers rather than the lip filler itself.
-These common side effects include
+Lip fillers are one of the more popular minimally invasive cosmetic procedures out on the market, right now.
+The major attraction is that the use process is quick, easy, and results can be seen nearly instantly.
+Modern generation lip fillers are generally safe with little to no downtime or side effects.
+In general, the only side effects you are more likely to experience would be those that are caused by the trauma of injecting lip fillers, rather than the lip filler itself.
+These common side effects include:

 • Swelling